-Kirkland consultant questioned for six hours in criminal probe of 737 crashes
+Kirkland consultant questioned for six hours in criminal probe of Boeing 737 MAX crashes

 Lemme agreed to describe the general parameters of his discussion, but said he’d abide by the prosecutors’ request not to divulge specific questions that they said might taint or influence the testimony of other witnesses.

-Although Lemme has no direct personal knowledge of the airplane’s development or certification, he did a detailed analysis of the first crash, in which a Lion Air 737 MAX 8 plunged into the Java Sea shortly after takeoff from Jakarta on Oct.
+Although Lemme has no direct personal knowledge of the airplane’s development or certification, he performed a detailed analysis of the first crash, in which a Lion Air 737 MAX 8 plunged into the Java Sea shortly after takeoff from Jakarta on Oct.
 29, killing 189 people.

-He was extensively cited as an expert in The Seattle Times in a March 17 story about the crashes, and subsequently in multiple other press accounts.
+He was extensively cited as an expert in The Seattle Times in a March 17 story about the crashes, and in multiple other press accounts.

-Lemme received a grand-jury subpoena on April 1, weeks after the second crash of an Ethiopian Airlines 737 MAX 8 on March 10 near Addis Ababa.
-That crash, which killed 157 people, led to the international grounding of the MAX fleet and Boeing’s on-going efforts to gain approval of its fix to a new flight-control system on the plane.
+Lemme received a grand-jury subpoena on April 1, weeks after the second crash of a 737 MAX, this time an Ethiopian Airlines plane on March 10 near Addis Ababa.
+That crash, which killed 157 people, led to the international grounding of the MAX fleet and Boeing’s ongoing efforts to gain approval of its fix to a new flight-control system on the plane.

-The subpoena directed Lemme to surrender emails and other records, which he subsequently provided.
+The subpoena directed Lemme to surrender emails and other records, which he provided.

-He then agreed to meet on May 10 with the investigative team, who, he said, arrived with a notebook with his name on it and 22 tabs with excerpts of material he had provided to them.
+He agreed to meet on May 10 with the investigative team, a member of which, he said, arrived with a notebook with Lemme’s name on it and 22 tabs with excerpts of material he had provided.

 “I would say they did their homework,” Lemme said.